r-bk/ch4/README.md

-# ch4 - DNS Stub Resolver CLI
+# ch4 - DNS Client CLI

-**ch4** is a DNS Stub Resolver CLI tool built around [rsdns](https://github.com/r-bk/rsdns).
+**ch4** is a DNS Client CLI tool built around [rsdns](https://github.com/r-bk/rsdns).

 *ch4's* primary goal is to expose *rsdns's* capabilities in a concise manner.
 It can be used as a simple substitute for [dig](https://en.wikipedia.org/wiki/Dig_(command)), with which it tries to be mostly compatible.

-*ch4* by default uses the [tokio](https://github.com/tokio-rs/tokio) async runtime and the corresponding *rsdns* resolver.
-It can be built with all resolvers and async runtimes supported by *rsdns* via the same set of features `net-tokio`, `net-async-std`, `net-smol` and `net-std`.
+*ch4* by default uses the [tokio](https://github.com/tokio-rs/tokio) async runtime and the corresponding *rsdns* client.
+It can be built with all clients and async runtimes supported by *rsdns* via the same set of features `net-tokio`, `net-async-std`, `net-smol` and `net-std`.

 [![crates.io][crates-badge]][crates-url]